Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 - 📜 How to manually create the value in the registry:
   - 1- Open "C:\Windows\regedit.exe"
-  - 2- Go to "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout" (not \Keyboard Layout**S**)
+  - 2- Go to "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout"
+    (!!!
+NOT: \Keyboard Layout**S**)
   - 3- Create a new "binary value" here, named "Scancode Map" (without quotes).

-- ✔️ What goes inside the binary value is described below in the regedit file format, so you don't have to manually enter values via regedit.exe, but just edit Rebind.reg with notepad, then exec it.
+- ✔️ What goes inside the binary value is described below in the regedit file format,
+  so you don't have to manually enter values via regedit.exe,
+  but just edit Rebind.reg with notepad, then execute it.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="100"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)